halilbahar/beeyond/kubernetes-validation-beeyond/README.md

 ### Getting Started

-This is a web API that provides the Kubernetes root definitions and validates the YAML that will be deployed
+This is a web API that provides the Kubernetes root definitions and validates the YAML that will be deployed.

 #### Start DB

-Navigate to the [/development-container](../development-container) folder and run
+Navigate to the [/development-container](../development-container) folder and run.

 ```shell
 docker-compose up -d